8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 • Talking or listening

-Known as cognitive symptoms, these symptoms affect more than half of people with MS. If you are experiencing changes in the way your mind works, talk to your doctor.
+Known as cognitive symptoms, these symptoms affect more than half of people with MS. Tell your doctor if you’re experiencing changes in the way your mind works.
 Your health care team can help evaluate problems and may recommend cognitive rehabilitation or other strategies to help you improve and cope.

 7. Changes in Bladder or Bowel Habits

 Many people with MS need to urinate frequently, experience constipation or diarrhea, or have a hard time holding in stool or urine.
-These problems, which can get worse during a flare, may develop if there are problems with the parts of the spinal cord that help control the bladder or intestines.
+These problems, which can get worse during a flare, may develop due to problems with the parts of the spinal cord that help control the bladder or intestines.

-Bladder or bowel problems may hold you back and stop you from living your life to the fullest.
-However, your doctor can help you come up with treatment options — which may include medication, medical devices, diet changes, pelvic floor therapy, surgery, or lifestyle changes — to help you avoid these issues in the future.
+Bladder or bowel problems may hold you back and keep you from living your life to the fullest.
+Your doctor can help you come up with treatment options — which may include medication, medical devices, diet changes, pelvic floor therapy, surgery, or lifestyle changes — to help you avoid these issues in the future.

 8. Vision Changes

 You may have a hard time seeing clearly during an MS flare-up.
-About 7 out of 10 people with MS have at least one occasion during their illness in which they experience vision problems.
+About 7 out of 10 people with MS experience vision problems at some point.
 These issues include blurred vision, double vision, a blind spot, difficulty seeing colors, unusual eye movements, or blindness.

-Eye problems during MS may occur as a result of inflammation of the optic nerve (the nerve fiber that carries signals from the eyes to the brain) or because of weakness or stiffness of the muscles around the eye.
+Eye problems during MS may occur as a result of inflammation of the optic nerve (the nerve fiber that carries signals from the eyes to the brain) or because of weak or stiff muscles around the eye.

 Vision problems can be serious.
-If you are having new or worsening vision problems, tell your doctor right away.
+If you’re having new or worsening vision problems, tell your doctor right away.
 Medications such as corticosteroids can help treat vision loss and other symptoms of a flare.

 MS Treatments Can Reduce the Rate of Relapses

-Disease-modifying therapies (DMTs) were approved based on their proven effectiveness in reducing the rate of relapses and slowing the progression of MS. If you’ve been taking your prescribed DMT on schedule, as directed, and you’re still having relapses, it may be time to talk to your doctor about your MS treatment plan.
+Disease-modifying therapies (DMTs) were approved to treat MS based on their proven effectiveness in reducing the rate of relapse and slowing disease progression.
+If you’ve been taking your prescribed DMT on schedule, as directed, and you’re still having multiple sclerosis relapses, it may be time to talk to your doctor about your MS treatment plan.

 Talk With Others Who Understand

-Do you have the same symptoms with each MS flare, or do they vary?
-Share your experience in the comments below, or start a conversation by posting on MyMSTeam.
+Can you always tell when an MS flare is starting?
+Have you had similar or different symptoms with each flare?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Luc Jasmin, M.D., Ph.D., FRCS (C), FACS is a board-certified neurosurgery specialist.
 Learn more about him here.